UIUC-PPL/charmlite/README.md

 - Add support for "location records" that indicate migratibility.
     - How should users specify whether elements can/not migrate?

 Overall... need more examples; feel free to _try_ porting your favorite example.
-(Be aware of collection communications limitations.)
+Agenda:
+- Jacobi2d